FDio/csit/docs/content/release_notes/current/trex_performance.md

 ## Previous

-List of known issues in CSIT 24.02 for TRex performance tests
+List of known issues in CSIT 24.06 for TRex performance tests:

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------